Things to Do in Portland with Kids

 Hosting 232 species of birds, mammals, reptiles, amphibians, fish and invertebrates, the Oregon Zoo is sure to delight the whole family.
-Like many zoos transitioning to the modern era, it is currently undergoing many changes, including the expansion of their animal habitats (new Asian elephant enclosure opening fall 2015) , and the addition of an educational facility (2017).
+Like many zoos transitioning to the modern era, it is currently undergoing many changes, including the expansion of their animal habitats (new Asian elephant enclosure and an educational facility).

 Note: On such a large property (64 acres), kids can tire quickly.
-Single and double strollers are available for rent ($7 and $9, plus a $20 deposit).
+Single and double strollers are available for rent.

 For more information and events: see the Oregon Zoo website.